littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 4.3 Data preprocessing, feature engineering, and feature learning.

 4.4 It discusses about the overfitting and underfitting.
 Nothing special here.
 To prevent a model from learning misleading or irrelevant patterns found in the training data, the best solution is to get more training data.
-Second to best: The processing of fighting overfitting this way is called regularization.
+Second to best: The processing of fighting overfitting this way is called regularization.  **L1 regularization—The cost added is proportional to the absolute value of the weight coefficients (the L1 norm of the weights).
+L2 regularization—The cost added is proportional to the square of the value of the weight coefficients**  Also mention dropout technique.

+>Dropout, applied to a layer, consists of randomly dropping out (setting to zero) a number of output features of the layer during training.
+Let’s say a given layer would normally return a vector [0.2, 0.5, 1.3, 0.8, 1.1] for a given input sample during training.
+After applying dropout, this vector will have a few zero entries distributed at random: for example, [0, 0.5, 1.3, 0, 1.1].
+The dropout rate is the fraction of the features that are zeroed out; it’s usually set between 0.2 and 0.5.
+At test time, no units are dropped out; instead, the layer’s output values are scaled down by a factor equal to the dropout rate, to balance for the fact that more units are active than at training time.

 # Chapter 5